-The law school is pleased to announce that we are still accepting applications for our LL.M. programs for Fall 2013!
+The priority application deadline is Friday, February 14, 2014.
 Maximum consideration for both admission and scholarship opportunities will be given to applications received by this deadline.
 Applications may still be accepted after the priority deadline, however, such applications will be considered on a space available basis only.

 What LLM Programs do you offer?

 USF offers two programs leading to the LLM degree: International Transactions and Comparative Law (ICL) for foreign lawyers and Intellectual Property and Technology Law (IP) for U.S. and foreign lawyers.
 The ICL program began in the fall of 1996 and the IP program began in the fall of 2002.

 What are the qualifications for admission to the LLM Programs?

 The basic requirements for eligibility to apply to the LLM Programs at USF are a first degree in law and fluency in English.
 Most of our students are lawyers who received their first degree from foreign law schools.
 U.S.-trained lawyers are eligible to apply, but only to study in the IP Program.

 Orientation week for the LLM Programs begins on Monday, August 18, 2014.
 It is the start of the academic year and attendance is mandatory.
 The LLM Programs begin once a year in August.

 How long is the LLM Program?